nidhiknayak/nidhiknayak/README.md

 ### 👩‍💻 ABOUT ME

-I'm currently pursuing my Master’s in Computer Science & Engineeringwith a specialization in Machine Intelligence at PES University.
+I'm currently pursuing my Master’s in Computer Science & Engineering with a specialization in Machine Intelligence at PES University.

 <p align="center">:･ﾟ✧:･.☽˚｡･ﾟ✧:･.:</p>